ipfs/js-ipfs/examples/explore-ethereum-blockchain/README.md

-# Resolve the ethereum blockchain through IPFS
+# Use IPFS to explore the Ethereum Blockchain

 > This is a pre-example to a full Ethereum to IPFS bridge.
 It shows how to resolve Ethereum hashes through the IPFS DAG get API.